-Once you have completed the programme your transcript will be sent to your home address and, if requested,
+Once you have completed the programme your transcript will be sent to your home address and, if requested, may also be sent to your centralised programme or home institution.

-GRADE CONVERSION TABLE
+RECOMMENDED GRADE CONVERSION TABLE

 UCT GRADES APPROXIMATE US GRADE EQUIVALENT

 75 - 100% First Class A

-70 - 74% Second Class (Division One) В
+70 - 74% Second Class (Division One) B +

 60 - 69% Second Class (Division Two) В

 50 - 59% Third Class С

 0 - 49% Fail F

-DPR: Duly Performed certificate refused ie. Not permitted to write examination F
+DPR: Duly Performed certificate refused ie. Not

+permitted to write examination F

 AB: Absent from examination F

+INC: Incomplete Incomplete